TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ### Health Points

 Health points are added as another difficulty layer.
-The player starts with 5 hearts, when taking damage, hearts are deducted and when hearts are collected, the health is updated by one.
-When the player reaches 0 hearts the player is dies.
+The player starts with 5 hearts.
+When taking damage, hearts are deducted, and when hearts are collected, the health is updated by one.
+When the player reaches 0 hearts, the player dies.

 5 hearts were chosen to provide a balance to the game, a perfect number allowing for mistakes without a great cost.

 <img width="200" height="50" alt="image" src="https://github.com/user-attachments/assets/cf1ea260-2efb-4e6e-a8d0-26b596082f94" />

-When the health is changed the UI is updating to display the new HP level.
+When the health is changed, the UI updates to display the new HP level.

 ### Enemies

 Enemies have been added to provide an additional objective to the game.
 Making the end harder to reach.

-To provide variety two different enemies have been implemented having.
+To provide variety, two different enemies have been implemented.
-The ground enemy patrols between two points, if the player comes in a certain distance, the enemy becomes in chase mode, increasing speed
+The ground enemy patrols between two points.
+If the player comes within a certain distance, the enemy enters chase mode, increasing speed
-The air enemy, functions by having a return point.
-If the player comes into a certain distance the enemy begins to chase the player, if the player leaves the chase zone the enemy returns to return point.
+The air enemy functions by having a return point.
+If the player comes within a certain distance, the enemy begins to chase the player; if the player leaves the chase zone, the enemy returns to the return point.

-If colliding with enemies using an on void collision trigger 2D, the player will lose hit points.
+If colliding with enemies using an on-void collision trigger 2D, the player will lose hit points.

-To deal damage the player must jump on the enemy to collide with the enemy weak hit box.
-Then once 3 damage is dealt the enemy dies.
+To deal damage, the player must jump on the enemy to collide with the enemy's weak hit box.
+Then, once 3 damage is dealt, the enemy dies.

 | Ground | Flying |
 | ------- | ------- |